Paid Internships Related to Jewish Studies and Israel

 - Unless specified below, to apply for a Hudson Institute Internship, please email a cover letter, résumé, and your area of interest to firstname.lastname@example.org

-Applications are due December 21, 2016.
+Applications are reviewed on a rolling basis.
 Please see http://www.hudson.org/about/employment for more information.

 Museum of Jewish Heritage in New York City-